-The College encourages inline skating, roller skating and skate boarding outdoors under conditions where these activities are safe for the participant, other pedestrians, other activities and College property.
-As is the case with bicycles and all other vehicles, safety, courtesy and consideration of others must always be foremost in the minds of persons using such equipment.
+The College encourages inline skating, roller skating, and skate boarding outdoors under conditions where these activities are safe for the participant and other pedestrians, does not disrupt other activities, and does not damage College property.
+As is the case with bicycles and all other vehicles, safety, courtesy, and consideration of others must always be foremost in the minds of persons using such equipment.